Different Types of Potatoes in German Supermarkets- Explained

 Potatoes classified based on the starch content:

-Based on the starch content, potatoes can be broadly classified as Waxy or Starchy.
+Potatoes can be broadly classified as Waxy or Starchy based on the starch content.
 Waxy Potatoes are low in starch, and starchy ones are high in starch content.
-Waxy potatoes are called festkochende Kartoffeln and starchy potatoes are called mehligkochende Kartoffeln.
-And, there are a few more varieties.
-But before we get to that let’s understand about starch in potatoes.
+Waxy potatoes are called festkochende Kartoffeln, and starchy potatoes are called mehligkochende Kartoffeln.
+And there are a few more varieties.
+But before we get to that, let’s understand about starch in potatoes.

 What is starch?

 The dictionary meaning of starch is: Starch is an odourless, tasteless white substance occurring widely in plant tissue, obtained chiefly from cereals and potatoes.

 Plants absorb minerals and water from the soil, and their leaves ( which are the kitchen of the plant) absorb carbon dioxide from the air to make food for the plant using energy from the sun.
 This food is glucose and starch.